oscar-system/GAP_pkg/GAP_pkg_wedderga/README.md

 # GAP_pkg_wedderga

-This is generated wrapper package for the GAP package Wedderga 4.10.2.
+This is a generated Julia wrapper package for the GAP package Wedderga 4.10.2.

 ## Issues